zeronounours/ictf-2015-writeups/analyses/santamachine/README.md

 As the service description indicates, christmas is coming and with it Santa Claus.
-With the Santa Machine, you can write a letter to Santa Claus in order for its elf team answer to your wish, but only if you've been nice.
+With the Santa Machine, you can write a letter to Santa Claus in order for its elf team to answer to your wish, but only if you've been nice.

 The usage of this services is pretty simple: